 Did you know that 80% of all ingredients in US beauty products have never been tested for safety?
-Read on for tips on how to determine whether or not a product is safe, and open your eyes to the world of non-toxic beauty.
+Read on for tips on how to determine whether or not an item is safe, and open your eyes to the world of natural beauty products.

 That’s just the tip of the iceberg.